-Though not directed to do so by the Farm Bill, USDA is also providing priority points to all farm coops and to all mid-tier value chains, regardless of the make up of their membership base.
-(Editorial note - NSAC strongly opposes this end run around the statutory priorities by USDA.)
+Though not directed to do so by the farm bill, USDA is also providing priority points (more points than are available to individual farmers or to farm groups or businesses) to all farm co-ops and to all midtier value chains, regardless of their membership base.
 In ranking applications, USDA awards 5 points (out of 100 total possible points) for applicants who are from one or more of the priority categories.
-Up to 5 additional points will be awarded to group projects (businesses and coops) determined to best contribute to creating or expanding opportunities for one or more of the priority categories.
-(Editorial note - NSAC strongly opposes USDA's decision to effectively reduce the maximum points available to priority applicants by 5 points.)
+Up to 5 additional points will be awarded to group projects (majority-controlled producer businesses, co-ops, producer groups) to create or expand opportunities for one or more of the priority categories.